alusiani/rminuit2/README.md

 [Minuit2](https://root.cern.ch/root/html/MATH_MINUIT2_Index.html)
 minimization library, which is included in this package.

-Minuit2 is a library to perform robust numerical miltidimensional minimization.
+Minuit2 is a library to perform robust numerical multidimensional minimization.
 It effectively finds the local minimum of a multi-parameter function, without requiring its gradient.